 E.A.
 Bucchianeri once said, “There’s nothing like a printed book; the weight, the woody scent, the feel, the look.”
 How true is that!

-68,670 individuals are currently working in the Book Publishing industry (as of 2021).
+Over 68,000 individuals are currently working in the Book Publishing industry.
 There are also about 44,240 writers who are a part of this sector.
-And did you know the US book industry’s revenue almost surpassed the $26B mark in 2020?
+And did you know the US book industry’s revenue almost surpassed the $26B mark last year?

 If you are a budding writer, you probably want to learn about the most powerful book publishers, right?